English Channel: Names

 Roman sources named the Channel Oceanus Britannicus (or Mare Britannicum, meaning the Ocean, or the Sea, of the Britons or Britannī).
 Variations of this term were used by influential writers such as Ptolemy, and remained popular with British and continental authors well into the modern era.
 Other Latin names for the sea include Oceanus Gallicus (the Gaulish Ocean) which was used by Isidore of Seville in the sixth century.

-The term British Sea is still used by speakers of Cornish and Breton, with the sea known to them as Mor Bretannek and Mor Breizh respectively.
+The term British Sea is still used by speakers of Cornish and Breton, with the sea known to them as Mor Bretennek and Mor Breizh respectively.
 While it is likely that these names derive from the Latin term, it is possible that they predate the arrival of the Romans in the area.
 The modern Welsh is often given as Môr Udd (the Lord's or Prince's Sea); however, this name originally described both the Channel and the North Sea combined.

 Anglo-Saxon texts make reference to the sea as Sūð-sǣ (South Sea), but this term fell out of favour, as later English authors followed the same conventions as their Latin and Norman contemporaries.
 One English name that did persist was the Narrow Seas, a collective term for the channel and North Sea.
 As England (followed by Great Britain and the United Kingdom) claimed sovereignty over the sea, a Royal Navy Admiral was appointed with maintaining duties in the two seas.
 The office was maintained until 1822, when several European nations (including the United Kingdom) adopted a 3 mi limit to territorial waters.